KyloIO/kylo-docs/KyloConfiguration.rst

 ========

-A goal is to support authentication and authorization seamlessly between the Think Big applications and the Hadoop cluster.
+A goal is to support authentication and authorization seamlessly between the Kylo applications and the Hadoop cluster.

 Authentication
 --------------